ballerkobe808/invest/README - INVESTING.md

 - General tips
   - Always be on the lookout - Finding good deals is the most important part of investing
   - Keep researching and looking at real estate - constantly collect data points - the more you see, the better you instinct on what a good deal is becomes (you need to internalize this)
-  - Truepeoplesearch - find the person owning the property
+  - Truepeoplesearch - find the person owning the property and contact them directly?

 ## PROCESS - Researching a Property